5 min read

 If, however, you are free to change the format then, pick a format that is most suitable to you based on this article.

 Often ease of use is very important for something as basic as register data.
-For ease of use you may prefer Word or Spreadsheet data formats instead of requiring the team to learn a new language and its intricacies.
-Going to a GUI based solution may work for very small design size.
-However, most GUI solutions that require user to click a lot to get anything entered.
-More importantly lack of cut-copy-paste-search etc. make it quite hard to use.
+For ease of use, you may prefer Word or Spreadsheet data formats instead of requiring the team to learn a new language and its intricacies.
+Going to a GUI-based solution may work for a very small design size.
+However, most GUI solutions require users to click a lot to get anything entered.
+More importantly, the lack of cut-copy-paste-search, etc. makes it quite hard to use.

 Do you already use MS Word for specifications?